jamesma100/jamesma100.github.io/_posts/2024-09-10-deriving-backpropogation.md

 \end{align}
 $$

-while the error for every other hidden layer is
+while the error for every other hidden layer is:

 $$
 \begin{align}
 \delta_l = (W_{i+1})^T\delta_{i+1}\odot \sigma'(W_la_{l-1}).
 \end{align}
 $$

+To recap, we started out with a long chain of calculations in Equation 1.2 that can be costly to compute.
+We then rewrote it in terms of the error term $$\delta_l$$, which we discovered depends on that of the next layer $$\delta_{l+1}$$.
+So instead of iterating through the entire network each time for every layer, we can start at the output layer and move backward, saving the error each time so it can be used by the previous layer on the next iteration.
+In algorithm design, this technique is known as [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming).

 where the derivative of the sigmoid function is conveniently: